mapninja/Wrigley_Program_Hawaii_Exercises/ReadMe.md

 #Stanford Wrigley Field Program in Hawaii Spatial Analysis Module

 "Everything is related.
-Near things are more related than distant things."
-Waldo Tobler's First Law of Geography
+Near things are more related than distant things." - Waldo Tobler's First Law of Geography

 Everything exists or occurs somewhere and that 'somewhere' has important implications for understanding the world and it's processes.
-Many research questions have an explicit
+Many research questions have an explicitly spatial component (i.e. "X tends to happen more often when Y is near a Z."), but students and researchers are often not familiar enough with spatial data formats, fundamentals and methods to leverage the spatial components of their research.

-A series of workshops/exercises to introduce the basics of spatial data exploration, collection and analysis in a field setting.
-The objective is to build a foundational understanding of spatial data collection, management and analysis methods that will allow participants to define, investigate and answer the spatial aspects of their research questions.
+The Stanford Geospatial Center proposes to add a series of modules/exercises to introduce the basics of spatial data exploration, collection and analysis in a field setting.
+The objective is to build foundational understanding of spatial data collection, management and analysis methods and build the spatial data literacy skills necessary to leverage 'where' in their research.

 ##Proposed Modules
 ##Day 1